The Load Balancing feature is available only in the Barracuda Web Application Firewall 460 or higher.

 - Automatically identifies server status to ensure appropriate traffic routing.

 - Adds and removes servers without interrupting network traffic.

 - Provides persistence support that allows a user to maintain connection integrity between client and web service.

 - Provides for configuration of a backup server, used only when all other servers being load balanced are out-of-service.

 Load balancing can be configured at two levels:

-- General (all TCP Traffic--layer 4)
+- General (all TCP traffic - Layer 4)

-- Content Rule (HTTP traffic only--layer 7)
+- Content rule (HTTP traffic only - Layer 7)

-The general policy is configured for a service and applies to all TCP requests to the service, while the content rule policy applies to HTTP requests matching the configured content rule only.
+The general policy is configured for a service and applies to all TCP requests to the service, whereas the content rule policy applies to HTTP requests matching the configured content rule only.
 The general and content rule configuration procedures are identical.
 There are three steps to configure load balancing on a Barracuda Web Application Firewall: